quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part82_Neural_ActorCri.md

 #### Actor-Critic Neural Implementation
 Background context explaining the concept.
 The actor-critic model illustrated in Figure 15.5b is used to understand how dopamine neuron activity influences corticostriatal synapses.

-:p How does the theoretical scalar reward signal \( R_t \) affect the synapses of the dorsal and ventral striatum?
+:p How does the theoretical scalar reward signal $R_t$ affect the synapses of the dorsal and ventral striatum?
 ??x
-The theoretical scalar reward signal \( R_t \) affects the synapses in different ways.
+The theoretical scalar reward signal $R_t$ affects the synapses in different ways.
 The actor component works to maximize positive TD errors, while the critic aims to minimize the magnitude of these errors by adjusting the value function parameters.

 In more detail:
 - **Actor Component**: Updates action probabilities to reach higher-valued states.